rzgwassila/Barakanet/README.md

-# 🌍 IhsanNet - A Digital Platform for Empowering Community Solidarity & Volunteerism
+# 🌍 BarakaNet - A Digital Platform for Empowering Community Solidarity & Volunteerism

 ## 🔹 Overview
-**IhsanNet** is a web and mobile application that **matches volunteers** with humanitarian projects, such as *Mata3im Rahma* (free Iftar restaurants).
+**BarakaNet** is a web and mobile application that **matches volunteers** with humanitarian projects, such as *Mata3im Rahma* (free Iftar restaurants).
 It streamlines communication, enhances collaboration, and optimizes **resource management** for organizations.

 ## 🔹 Features & Functionality